-A weakness that one can attribute is the State Government's policy on grain procurement while the GOI has a well laid out policy for Ethanol production and resultant blending operations.
+A weakness that one can attribute is the State / Central Government's policy on grain procurement.

-Since the Distillery operations are based on Agro based products, climatic conditions which are unpredictable will have a major impact on the yields of paddy (rice) and Maize, two major ingredients for manufacturing Ethanol.
-The State Government's policy towards grain price control mechanism and Central Government's export policy on grain will also have a bearing on their market price.
+Since the Distillery operations are based on Agro based products, climatic conditions which are unpredictable, will have a major impact on the yields of paddy (rice) and maize, two major ingredients for manufacturing Ethanol.
+State Government's policy towards grain price control mechanism and Central Government's export policy on grain will also have a bearing on their market price.